 Celebrity Cruises have adopted a different approach to the muster drill, which caused some controversy between passengers.
 It was presented as a kind of James Bond spoof, where one of the agents was on a mission and in order to complete it, they were put through a series of emergency procedures.
-Personally, I thought this was a refreshing change to the usual safety video, but some other guests, including my dear friend David, thought it was ridiculous.
-I guess you can’t please everyone.
+Personally, I thought this was a refreshing change to the usual safety video.

 We took a stroll to the Sunset Bar at the aft of the ship for spillway, passing the stunning lawn club.
 If you ever cruise with Celebrity, you really must do this, it was absolutely breathtaking.
 People were sitting on blankets on the lawn and chatting and taking in the view.
 The glass balcony means you can sit on the grass on what feels like the edge of the ship and look straight down to the water as you start to move away from the dock.
 Cafe del Mar style upbeat jazz tunes play through speakers located around the lawn, and there is a kind of cool, sophisticated, buzz in the air.
 The diversity of people was refreshing and ranged from my 3 year old running around on the lawn, to romantic couples of all ages.
 There was a group of same sex couples chilling out together and ladies letting their hair down for a well deserved weekend away.
 Some of which had never cruised before, and others who were almost part of the furniture.

-After sailaway, I dropped Josh off at the X-Club and David and I excitedly headed to a restaurant I have always wanted to try, Qsine.
+After sailaway, I dropped Josh off at the X-Club and excitedly headed to one of Celebrity’s speciality restaurant I have always wanted to try, Qsine.